How Long Does It Take to Learn Chinese? 6 Fundamental Factors That You Should Consider

 Congratulations!

-You’re now fully equipped with the factors necessary for answering the question, “how long will it take me to learn Chinese?”
+You’re now fully equipped with the information necessary for answering the question, “How long will it take me to learn Chinese?”

-While there’s no magic number, if you consider these factors, we know you can come up with a solid action plan.
+While there’s no magic number, if you consider these factors, I know you can come up with a solid action plan.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)